"Impressionism is only direct sensation. All great painters were less or more impressionists. It is mainly a question of instinct."

 Édouard Manet and the Painting Revolution

 Édouard Manet was among the first and most important innovators to emerge in the public exhibition scene in Paris.
 Although he grew up in admiration of the Old Masters, he began to incorporate an innovative, looser painting style and brighter palette in the early 1860s.
-He also started to focus on images of everyday life, such as scenes in cafes, boudoirs, and out in the street.
+He also started to focus on images of everyday life, such as scenes in cafés, boudoirs, and out in the street.
 His anti-academic style and quintessentially modern subject matter soon attracted the attention of artists on the fringes and influenced a new type of painting that would diverge from the standards of the official salon.
 Similar to Le déjeuner sur l'herbe, his other works such as Olympia (1863) gave the emerging group ideas to depict that were not previously considered art worthy.

 The Impressionist Exhibitions